virusme/Automated-Trader-for-The-Chartist/README.md

 * Copy the updated version of **TradingAutomation.exe** from C:\downloads\_UNZIPPED FILE CONTENTS_ to your already existing folder (C:\my_software\TPT Automated Trader) that contains the old version of TradingAutomation.exe
 * You have now updated the software!

+>>**Note**:
+> * Updating the software will not delete or erase your data i.e. data within the **utilities** folder.
+However, if the software is being updated to a major release then all data  except web login/passowrds, and report email/password/details will be retained.
+Web login/passwords and report email/password/details will be lost and needs to be reentered.

 :arrow_double_up: [Back to Top](#table-of-contents)